 (3) Fragment showing Buddha's nativity.

-(4) Fragment representing the miracle of Sravasti.
+(4) Fragment representing the miracle of Śrāvasti.

-(5) Carved piece of door jamb showing seated Buddha and attendants. - (6) Frieze of garland-bearers carrying a thick flower roll. - 15.
-Cubical piece with carvings on two sides, representing Ganesa and Pārvatī Surya on the other side which is somewhat worn.
+- (5) Carved piece of door jamb showing seated Buddha and attendants. - (6) Frieze of garland-bearers carrying a thick flower roll. - 15.
+Cubical piece with carvings on two sides, representing Ganesa and Pārvatī on one side, the latter performing penance amidst five fires, and Lingodbhava and Sūrya on the other side which is somewhat worn.
 From Mukhalingam.
-Pre- - 16.
-Dipalakshmi with an opening on the head to fill oil which is covered with an crowned by a parrot.
-Oil drips into the pan held in her hands from a can a cap crowned by a parrot.
-Oil drips in her right hand.
-Purchased locally.
+Presented by His Holiness The Mahant of Puri. - 16.
+Dipalakshmi with an opening on the head to fill oil which is covered with a cap crowned by a parrot.
+Oil drips into the pan held in her hands from a can in her right hand.
+Furchased locally.

-17. Sculptures from Sarnath, kindly presented by the Director General of Archæology in India:-
+17. Sculptures from Sarnath, kindly presented by the Director General of Archæology in India: